net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.11.0
+- Updated for KSP 1.5.X
+- The Snack Processor and Soil Recycler will now automatically shut down if the vessel's ElectricCharge reserves drop below 5%.

 1.10.0
 - Fixed NRE causing the Settings menu to not appear.
 - Kerbals can now die from a lack of Snacks!
 This penalty is trned OFF by default, and you can change the number of skipped meals before a kerbal dies in the settings menu.
 Kerbals listed as exempt will never starve to death.